wywywywy/docker_stats_exporter/README.md

 1. ~~Block IO metrics~~
 2. Other useful metrics not in `docker stats`
+3. Add some sane default max limit on number of containers to collect stats (if on a node with huge number of containers)

 ## Contributing

 Yes, contributions are always welcome.
 Fork it, clone it, submit a pull request, etc.

+### Docker build example...
+will tag with version info from 'package.json' docker login ... docker build -t <user>/docker_stats_exporter:latest -t <user>/docker_stats_exporter:$(npm pkg get version --workspaces=false | tr -d \") .
+docker push ...

 ## License